277: No Such Thing As An Elephant Polo Rider In A Sombrero

 I didn't set up the site.

-And I guess you weren't going onto the site in order to spoil your wife.
+And I guess you weren't going onto the site in order to spoil your one.
+No, that's fair enough.

 That's on them.